AmI-2015/python-rest/README.md

 Python-REST-MusicServer
 =======================

-A Simple REST music server for introducing REST and CherryPy in Python
+A Simple REST music server for introducing REST and Flask in Python